Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Add some settings to edit the two Hull colors and thickness (brick and other) in the Preference window (Appearance tab)
 - NEW FEATURE (Matthias): Add the 2 studs snapping.
 - NEW FEATURE (Alban): Improve the usuability of the select path feature (through the menu items), now the path is selected between the last two selected objects, and the previous selection is not cleared.
+- NEW FEATURE (Alban): Simplify the Path selection with a shortcut key (Multi selection Key + Pan View Key) + click on the second part (instead of going through the contextual menu).
 - BUGFIX (Matthias): If a part name contains a dot, the full part id was not properly displayed in the part list on in the status bar.
 - BUGFIX (Ludo): If we write an empty description in a part xml file (without language tags, just <Description></Description>) the the connection points of the parts disappears.
 - BUGFIX (Alban): Fix a crash when saving in the library a group of parts without connection points.